 There are four main types of wood-burning fireplaces, and each of these has their own problems to worry about:

-- Enclosed Wood-Burning Fireplace – These are similar to the open hearth style fireplaces listed above, but they have a full enclosure in the front for safety and to help the wood burn a little more efficiently.
+- Enclosed Wood-Burning Fireplaces – These are similar to the open hearth-style fireplaces listed above, but they have a full enclosure in the front for safety and to help the wood burn a little more efficiently.
 The front enclosure is usually made of glass so that the fire is easily visible.
 Despite these being slightly safer than an open-hearth fireplace, they still risk combustible soot build-up in the chimney starting home fires.

 - Enclosed Fireplace Insert Kits – These are kits that allow you to insert an enclosed fireplace unit into the space of an open-hearth fireplace.
 Many people install these to make their fireplaces a little safer and more efficient.
 Still, these goals can be better achieved by installing an insert that runs entirely on electricity with a conversion kit.

 Because traditional wood-burning fireplaces are some of the most common reasons for house fires, the National Fire Protection Association has codes and regulations that must be followed.

 Traditional fireplaces like this also have high risks of smoke inhalation and carbon monoxide poisoning due to an incomplete burn of wood used.